 It is an incredibly popular brand of travel coffee maker, but what is it really known for?
 What makes it unique?
 Most importantly, what makes the Aeropress Go stand above the rest?

 What is it about the Aeropress Go that is so special?
 How does it really stack up against other types?
-The answer to these questions and more can be found in the following portion of this article.
+The answer to these questions and more can be found in the following review of the Aeropress Go.

 Aeropress Go Design